ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 This document specifies the generic method used by all ratio imputation types.
 The method imputes for a single numeric target variable within the dataset and outputs a separate dataset containing the imputed variable and other information necessary to use the imputed variable.
+Note that while the input data structure only allows for a single target variable column, a user can perform multivariable imputation by having all variables in the one target column and adding to the grouping a column to distinguish between variables.

 ## 3.0 Data Records